 Aromatic plants have been used in traditional medicine for thousands of years in numerous forms, from the freshly harvested raw plant and its natural secretions to extracts and distillation products.

-Essential oils can be present in the leaves, flowers, stems, or roots, and they have the characteristic odor of the plant from which they were obtained.
+Essential oils from Kuura Essentials are extracted from the leaves, flowers, stems, or roots, and they contain the characteristic odor of the plant from which they were obtained.

 We all consume essential oils when we eat food.
 Pecans, almonds, olives, figs, tomatoes, carrots, cabbage, mangoes, peaches, butter, coffee, cinnamon and peppermint naturally contain essential oils.

 Fresh aromatic plants typically contain 1-2% by weight of mainly fragrant volatile compounds.
 When isolated by distillation as essential oils, the increased concentration of these constituents means that any biological properties are much more evident.
 Some of these properties may offer therapeutic benefits, but some may manifest as toxicity.